achernevskii/dotfiles/README.md

 - Graphical menu of all the matches you can cycle through.
 - Highlight matching [{()}]
 2. Searching
+- Vim history is set to 500 lines
 - Ignore case when searching
 - Highlight search results
 - Highlight choosen search result
+- For regular expressions turned magic on
 3. Tmux
 - Allows cursor change in tmux mode
 4. Backups